Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 • Use polite, professional language in emails.

-• Respect response times.
+• Respect response times— don’t expect instant replies.

 Illustration of a man with digital icons like emails, messages, and clock, representing digital etiquette and online communication.